-Manila Metro Rail Transit (MRT) Line 7 will have 22.8km of elevated line from North Avenue, Quezon City, to San Jose del Monte, Bulacan.
-The project is owned and managed by the Republic of Philippines Department of Transportation and Communication (DOTC).
+Manila Metro Rail Transit (MRT) Line 7 in the Philippines is a 23km-long elevated rapid transit line under construction.
+The elevated line will run from North Avenue, Quezon City, to San Jose del Monte, Bulacan, and will include 14 stations.
+The project is owned and managed by the Philippines Department of Transportation (DOTr).

-Universal LRT Corporation BVI (ULC), a subsidiary of San Miguel Corporation (SMC), was selected by the DOTC to build the MRT line 7 in 2008.
+Universal LRT Corporation BVI (ULC), a subsidiary of San Miguel Corporation (SMC), was selected by the DOTr in 2008 to build the MRT line 7 through a build-gradual transfer-operate and maintain (BGTOM) agreement over a 25-year concession period.
 Financial closure for the project was achieved in February 2016.

-The project is being developed through a public-private partnership (PPP) and is estimated to involve a PHP69.30bn ($1.47bn) investment.
+The project is being developed through a public-private partnership (PPP) and is estimated to involve an investment of PHP77bn ($1.4bn).

-Serving the commuters on the congested Commonwealth Avenue area, the MRT line 7 will significantly reduce traffic in the area, minimise the travel times and help decongest traffic in Caloocan and Balagtas Interchange of North Luzon Expressway (NLEx).
+Serving the commuters on the congested Commonwealth Avenue area, the MRT line 7 will significantly reduce traffic in the area, minimise travel times, and help decongest traffic in the Caloocan and Balagtas Interchange of the North Luzon Expressway (NLEx).

-The project also includes construction of a 22km highway from the NLEX Bocaue interchange, and an intermodal transport terminal (ITT) located near San Jose del Monte station.
+The project also includes the construction of a six lane-22km asphalt road from the NLEX Bocaue interchange, and an intermodal transport terminal (ITT) located near San Jose del Monte station.

-The new railway line will make it easy for the residents of Quezon City, Caloocan City, Bulacan, and neighbouring areas to commute to the centre of the metropolis much faster than on road.
-It is expected to minimise the travel time by 2.5 hours from the current 3.5 hours on road.
+The new railway line will make it easier for the residents of Quezon City, Caloocan City, Bulacan, and neighbouring areas to commute to the centre of the metropolis much faster than on road.
+It is expected to minimise the travel time by 2.5 hours from the current 3.5 hours by road.

 Construction of the MRT line 7 began at the children’s Garden of the Quezon Memorial Circle in Quezon City in April 2016.
-The ground breaking ceremony was attended by Benigno S. Aquino III, the president of the Republic of Philippines.
+The ground-breaking ceremony was attended by Benigno S. Aquino III, the president of the Republic of the Philippines.

-A depot has been constructed at San Jose del Monte to accommodate a control centre, administrative offices and other facilities.
+A depot is being constructed at San Jose del Monte to accommodate rolling stock, a control centre, administrative offices, and other facilities.

 Rolling stock for MRT line 7

-The consortium consisting of EEI Corporation and Hyundai Rotem Company was awarded an engineering, procurement, construction and commissioning (EPC) contract for the MRT line 7 project in 2008.
+The consortium consisting of EEI Corporation and Hyundai Rotem Company was awarded an engineering, procurement, construction and commissioning (EPCC) contract for the MRT line 7 project in 2008.